 I visited the Hoyt Arboretum the other day with my wife.
 We decided we deserved a nice, long walk on such a gorgeous day and that this special Portland attraction was just the ticket.

-The Hoyt Arboretum is located around the Washington Park area where you'll also find the Oregon Zoo, Portland Japanese Garden and other fun things to do in Portland.
+This wonderful arboretum is located around the Washington Park area where you'll also find the Oregon Zoo, Portland Japanese Garden and other fun things to do in Portland.
 It's like a huge museum of over 1,000 species of trees and plants from around the world, covering over 187 acres of wide-open space .
 If you're looking for a great place to take a jog or just a stroll with your honey around their 12 miles worth of trails, this is it.
 There are no bikes allowed on the trails (both paved and unpaved), so no worries of getting run down by a speeding cyclist.

 The Arboretum is completely free and open from 6am to 10pm, every day of the week.
 I would recommend getting there early, as we did.
 There is ample parking as your drive up the toward the entrances, but being a popular place to go, the spaces fill up quickly as the afternoon comes around.
 Plus, it's a earlier is a better way to beat the heat.